matthiasschoger/hashilab-core/README.md

 - Scratch my technical itch.
 Since I move into a sales position right before Covid, I needed some tech stuff to do.

 To keep the jobs manageable, I've split them into three repositories
-- [hashilab-core](https://github.com/matthiasschoger/hashilab-core): Basic infrastructure which contains load-balancing, reverse proxy, DNS and ingress management
+- [hashilab-core](https://github.com/matthiasschoger/hashilab-core): Basic infrastructure which contains load-balancing, reverse proxy, DNS and ingress management.
-- [hashilab-support](https://github.com/matthiasschoger/hashilab-support): Additional operational stuff like metrics management and visualization, maintenance tasks and much more stuff to run the cluster more effienctly
+- [hashilab-support](https://github.com/matthiasschoger/hashilab-support): Additional operational stuff like metrics management, Cloudflare tunnel, maintenance tasks and much more stuff to run the cluster more effienctly.
-- [hashilab-apps](https://github.com/matthiasschoger/hashilab-apps): End-user apps like Vaultwarden or Immich
+- [hashilab-apps](https://github.com/matthiasschoger/hashilab-apps): End-user apps like Vaultwarden or Immich.

 <h2>Hashilab-core</h2>

-The "core" repository defines a bare-bone HA setup.
+The "core" repository defines a bare-bone HA setup based on Nomad an Consul (Connect).

 CoreDNS resolves requests to *.lab.schoger.net to the floating IP managed by keepalived, assigned to one of the two compute nodes.
 Both compute nodes run an Consul ingress gateway, which picks up the traffic and routes it to Traefik, where the traffic is finally routed to the target service based on annotations on that service.
 Super simple once it is set up.